 I bootstrapped a product from nothing to something.
 Designed UX workflows.
 Defined tech stack.
 Improved my (very!) rusty engineering skills.
 Built MVP (minimum viable product) on a glidepath to alpha release for early adopters in March 2020.
 Can you spot the flaw in this plan?

 2020-21 was obviously incompatible with a new in-person social network, especially one focused on strengthening an extended network of “weak-tie” connections.
-Before COVID hit, I was already close to my limit of motivational (and financial!) patience.
+Before COVID hit, I was already close to my limit of my motivation.
 Waiting yet another year (or more!) to know if the idea was going to work was just too much.
 So I opted not to make my MVP into a business.
-Instead, I'm going back to what I’m best at: SaaS Product Management!
+Instead, I went back to what I’m best at: SaaS Product Management!

 • Cantaloupe Systems